ddiLab/SageEdu/camera/setup.md

 ## Now the camera is all setup!

-See the `camera/Stream.ipynb` and `camera/WaggleStream.ipynb` notebbooks to learn how to stream video from the camera using Python.
+See the `camera/Stream.ipynb` notebook then the `camera/WaggleStream.ipynb` notebook to learn how to stream video from the camera using Python.